chrisvoo/koel/DEV.md

 ## TODO:

-* [ ] Tweak FileSynchronizer class to use MediaInfo tool if the default ID3 fails.
+* [X] Tweak FileSynchronizer class to use MediaInfo tool if the default ID3 fails.
 Need to check how SongScanInformation is made by ID3 class
+* [X] Change greeting returning total number of songs and size
-* [ ] alter table on proper class to update records for storing the following info:ù
+* [ ] alter table on proper class to update records for storing the following info:
   * `need_to_be_trimmed TINYINT(1) DEFAULT 0`: it needs a proper tool to delete the beginning or the end of the mp3 without losing quality
   * `need_metatag_update TINYINT(1) DEFAULT 0`: metatags are clearly wrong, need to edit them